From the Wound Care series

 The purpose of this VLA is for nurses to enhance their knowledge and skills in regards to understanding the various categories and types of wound dressings available, their function and their use in clinical practice.
 This VLA will provide a broad overview of the most commonly used types of wound dressings available and will not explore all products available.

 Wound dressings are a vital component where a wound requires management by a healthcare professional.
 There are currently a plethora of wound dressings available, with more being released every year.
 This can create confusion for nurses when trying to choose a wound dressing.
-There is a common misperception that wound dressings heal wounds.
-In practice, wound dressings assist in creating the ideal local wound environment to achieve the identified objective/s1.
-A lack of knowledge and confidence means the choice of wound dressings made by a nurse can be inappropriate and potentially delay wound progress or, at worst, cause harm to the wound.
-Wound dressings can also contribute significantly to resource use, related to the frequency of dressing changes, the time taken to change wound dressings and the cost of the dressings themselves.
-Education and training in wound dressings has been demonstrated to improve knowledge, product selection and reduce dressing change frequency2.
-Ultimately this improves patient outcomes.
+Understanding wound dressings can assist the nurse to select an appropriate wound dressing that will create the ideal local wound environment to achieve the identified objective/s.
+Knowledge and confidence regarding in choosing and using wound dressings can enhance wound progress and contribute to an optimal patient outcome.
+Wound dressings can contribute significantly to resource use, related to the frequency of dressing changes, the time taken to change wound dressings and the cost of the dressings themselves.
+Education and training in wound dressings has been demonstrated to improve knowledge, product selection and reduce dressing change frequency.
+Ultimately this improves outcomes.

 Nurses in Australia are required to obtain a minimum of 20 continuing professional development (CPD) hours each year that relates to their context of practice, in order to comply with mandatory regulatory requirements.